Turing Completeness and Sid Meier's Civilization

 Or, cooler:

-(Generalized) Civilization V, VI, and Beyond Earth are amongst the hardest games in existence!
+(Generalised) Civilization V, VI, and Beyond Earth are amongst the hardest games in existence!

 An Application: Building BB-3 in Civ